perstarke-webdev/panorama-perspectives-blog/_posts/2024-04-17-finding-freelancing-clients-one.md

 <div class="notice--primary center">
-What I just started, which I think will be really helpful but I haven’t tried it out for too long, so I am excited how this will turn out, is instead of offering a referal bonus in money, I offer clients that successfully refer me on to help them with promoting their website on social media for free, which is something I normally offer as a paid service.
+What I just started, which I think will be really helpful but I haven’t tried it out for too long, so I am excited how this will turn out, is instead of offering a referral bonus in money, I offer clients that successfully refer me on to help them with promoting their website on social media for free, which is something I normally offer as a paid service.
 </div>